Setting Up Your Neptune Systems Apex Controller - Mounting and Connections

 The EB832 status light (the Neptune logo) will flash rapidly and then turn solid orange.

 Congratulations!
 You have successfully mounted and connected your Apex base unit and EB832!
-Now proceed to our next article on connecting the Apex to your network.
+Now proceed to our next article on connecting the Apex to your internet network.